PocketZip

-The PocketZip is a medium-capacity floppy disk storage system that was made by Iomega in 1999 that uses proprietary, small, very thin, 40 MB disks.
-Its relation to the original Zip drive and disk is the floppy medium and relatively much higher capacity than standard floppy disks.
-It was known as the "Clik!" drive until the click of death class action lawsuit regarding mass failures of Iomega's Zip drives.
-Thenceforth, it was renamed to PocketZip.
-A 100 MB Pocket Zip drive version had been in the works, was intended to be backwards compatible with the 40 MB disks, but ended up being vaporware and PocketZip itself would be discontinued as well.
+The PocketZip is a medium-capacity floppy disk storage system introduced by Iomega in 1999.
+It uses very small 54.5mm x 50.2mm x 2.0mm 40 MB disks.
+It was originally known as the "Clik!" drive until the click of death class action lawsuit regarding mass failures of Iomega's original Zip drives, after which it was renamed "PocketZip".
+In 2001, the company announced bigger-capacity 100 MB disks, which were never released.

 PocketZip drive and media

 The PocketZip drive was available originally as a laptop PC card (PCMCIA) slot drive where it could compete with contemporary PC card, MicroDrive, CompactFlash and SmartMedia readers.
 A dock was available to connect this drive to a desktop computer's parallel port.
 Later, a USB version of the drive was also offered.
 It was marketed as a backup and portable storage solution, similar to the original Zip drive, but which could be installed completely inside a laptop computer, as PC cards typically slide completely inside the laptop computer and thus do not increase its dimensions, which also precludes the need for a power supply or cables.

 The PocketZip media is a small, flexible disk inside of a thin metal casing, similar to that found on the shutter of a standard floppy disk.
 The disks usually came in small format-specific plastic cases, and the drive was also shipped for a while with a small hard metal case - identical, but unrelated to the Aluma Wallet - which could house the drive and two disks.
 The disks could be bent easily if too much force was applied, thereby completely damaging them.